Pelagicore/qmldevinfo/README.md

 ## Usage

-Check `SystemInfo.qml` on how to use it, for now there are 6 properties:
+Check `example` folder on how to use it, for now there are 6 properties:

 1. softwareVersion -- reading `PRETTY_NAME` from `/etc/os-release`
 2. buildId -- reading `BUILD_ID` from `/etc/os-release`